 Enabling safe and sustainable marine economies across Commonwealth Small Island Developing States (SIDS).

-SIDS face a common set of threats and challenges due to their small size and populations, remoteness, narrow economic bases and high degree of vulnerability to external economic and environmental shocks.
+SIDS face common threats and challenges due to their small size and populations, remoteness, narrow economic bases and high degree of vulnerability to external economic and environmental shocks.

-In addition to these challenges are the impacts of:
+In addition to these challenges, there are the impacts of: